Bug report #5153

 - what is the point in integer division?
 Is it a lot faster?
 Wouldn't it be a lot more user friendly to always do real division, and if someone wants to round the answer then they can build that into the expression?

-#7 Updated by Alister Hood about 12 years ago
+#7 Updated by Alister Hood over 12 years ago

 Alister Hood wrote: